OmniLayer/spec/README.md

 In addition to the validity constraints for each message field type, the following conditions must be met in order for the transaction to be valid:
 * "Previous Property ID" must be 0 when "Property Type" indicates a new property
-* "Previous Property ID" must be an existing Smart Property currency ID (> 2) when "Property Type" indicates a property is being replaced or appended
+* When "Property Type" indicates a property is being replaced or appended, "Previous Property ID" must be a currency ID created by the address
 * "Property Name" must not be blank or null

 Say you want to do an initial distribution of 1,000,000 digital tokens for your company “Quantum Miner”.
 Doing so will use a varying number of bytes, due to the use of null-terminated strings.
 This example uses 80 bytes: